mehulagg/gitlab/doc/user/packages/container_registry/index.md

 - Don't build directly to the `latest` tag because multiple jobs may be happening simultaneously.

-#### CI/CD example with Docker-in-Docker
+#### Container Registry examples with GitLab CI/CD

-If you're using Docker-in-Docker on your runners, follow this `.gitlab-ci.yml`
+If you're using Docker-in-Docker on your runners, this is how your `.gitlab-ci.yml` should look:
-example:

 ```yaml
 build: